lausek/lausek.github.io/_posts/2020-04-23-do-we-need-two-comparison-operators?.md

 You don't have to do any mental context switching between "right is greater" or "right is less".

 For said reason, I've almost entirely dropped usage of `>` and strictly use `<` ever since.
-Instead of:
+Instead of

 ``` python
 if value > -100 and value < 100:
     ...
 ```

-I would go with code that looks more like this:
+I would go with code that looks more like this

 ``` python
 if -100 < value and value < 100: